InnocentusLime/innocentusLime.github.io/content/blog/rust_arconoid.md

 `macroquad` is a library for developing games.
 It has a remarkably simple API and a decent cross-platform support.
 There is an [amazing tutorial](https://mq.agical.se/) on how to write the game with it.
 In addition to this, there is an [excellent section](https://mq.agical.se/release-web.html) on shipping your game in `WebAssembly`.
 Is it possible to make a `macroquad` application that is compiled into `WebAssembly`, that works both on PC and mobile?

 If you browse [the examples](https://macroquad.rs/examples/), hosted on the macroquad website -- you will find that they work on `WebAssembly` supporting mobile devices without any problems at a quite comfortable FPS.
-Some examples that do not require keyboard input can even be interracted with.
+Some examples that do not require keyboard input can even be interacted with.
 However, these are just application examples.
 This blogpost is about `Boring Arcanoid` -- a simple arcanoid clone written with `macroquad` that can be played **both** on phones and PCs.

-The application is a single standalone `WebAssembly` module, that detects the platform it is run on at runtime and adjusts the conrols and ui accordingly.
+The application is a single standalone `WebAssembly` module, that detects the platform it is run on at runtime and adjusts the controls and ui accordingly.
 Essentially, that means that a game written this way can be effortlessly served through a super simple static HTTP server.
 Thus, making it a perfect for uploading such games to websites like `itch.io`!

 # Miniquad plugin API